OBB Media: OBB Sound

+OBB Sound is the podcast division of OBB Media launched in 2019 as part of OBB Media’s expansion.
+The company develops and produces audio projects that span a variety of genres — from sports to music to talk and more — in scripted and unscripted formats.

-In 2020, OBB Sound announced the launch of a podcast series featuring Blake Griffin titled The Pursuit of Healthiness, seasons 2 and 3 of Ashley Graham's "Pretty Big Deal" podcast.
+In 2020, OBB Sound announced the launch of a health and wellness podcast series featuring Blake Griffin titled The Pursuit of Healthiness, which ran for multiple seasons on Audible and was Webby nominated, seasons 2 and 3 of Ashley Graham's Pretty Big Deal podcast.
 In October 2020, OBB Sound released Country Shine with Graham Bunn, a country music podcast with new episodes twice a week on Spotify.
 Billed as "the ultimate destination for fans of country music," the series is hosted by Bunn and co-hosted with sports reporter Camryn Irwin.

-In January 2021, OBB Sound and Rolling Stone released a new original podcast Too Long; Didn't Watch.
+In January 2021, OBB Sound and Rolling Stone released a new original podcast Too Long; Didn't Watch, which is hosted by Rolling Stone chief TV critic Alan Sepinwall.
 OBB Sound partnered with Audible to produce original audio series.
-Also announced was the forthcoming scripted 10-part possession horror series The Glowing, for Audible, which is entering production in 2021.
+Also announced was the forthcoming scripted ten-part possession horror series The Glowing, for Audible, which is entering production in 2021.
 In March 2021, it was announced that OBB Sound would be partnering with Cadence 13 and Demi Lovato on a new podcast, 4D with Demi Lovato.
-The weekly podcast series features Lovato conversing with special guests about identity, creativity, activism, philanthropy, and beyond.
+The weekly podcast series features Lovato conversing with special guests about identity, creativity, activism, philanthropy and beyond.
+The series earned a GLAAD Special Recognition Award in 2022.

+In 2021, OBB Sound signed an overall, non-exclusive multi-project deal with Audible.

 In late 2021, OBB Sound began producing IN GOOD FAITH, a podcast series hosted by Churchome founders Chelsea and Judah Smith.

-OBB Sound has numerous audio and podcast series in development, including season two of Too Long, Didn't Watch and Kym, co-produced by Lena Waithe.
+In 2022, OBB Sound relaunched The Zach Sang Radio Show as an interview podcast, as well as an accompanying daily radio show released on Amazon’s Amp app.

+In October 2022, OBB Sound and Lena Waithe’s Hillman Grad released the scripted audio sitcom Kym on Audible.
 The podcast is an original comedy series inspired by the life of actor-comedian Kym Whitley as she navigates single motherhood and Hollywood.
+Kym was named one of the top ten best new podcasts of the year by both Variety and Audible.

+In 2022, OBB Sound and Rolling Stone produced the podcast Musicians on Musicians, which brings together artists for conversations and asks: “what happens when the artist asks the questions?”
+Episodes have included RM and Pharrell, Finneas and Rick Rubin, Rina Sawayama and Shania Twain, and many more.

+In 2024, OBB Sound released How to Break Up By Text hosted by comedian Allison Goldberg.